JetBrains/guide/site/webstorm/tips/autocomplete-file-names-in-commits/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 WebStorm makes it easy to reference the right file with autocompletion for filenames that were changed in the commit.
 So you can provide more meaningful commit messages.
----